falcao-g/Falbot/README.md

   - "last_interest": don't touch this, the code uses this to know when was the last interest increase
   - "interest_time": how much time between interests in milisseconds, default is 24h
   - "interest_rate": how much % the interest increases, default is 10%
-- "lottery": don't change things here, the bot uses this to make the lottery system work
-  - "prize": how much money the winner of the lottery is going to get
-  - "drawTime": when the lottery is going to be drawn
 - "testOnly": when you are only testing the slash commands put this as true this way you don't have to wait 1 hour for the command to register, it register instantly in the servers you put earlier

 ## 🏃‍♂️ Running